Plugin Discovery

 Some tools still require manual steps, but the app provides clear instructions and file paths when that happens.

 Yes.
-OBS Plugin Installer can detect installed plugins and track when managed tools have updates available.
+Plugin Installer for OBS can detect installed plugins and track when managed tools have updates available.

 This helps users keep OBS systems organized and reduces the chance of running outdated plugin builds.